instead-hub/instead/doc/stead3_en.md

 For playback of sounds using snd.play()'.
 Highly it is recommended to use the format 'ogg', although most common sound formats will also work.

-The distinction between music and sound file is that the enginemonitoring the process of playing music and saves/restores the currently played track.
+The distinction between music and sound file is that the engine monitoring the process of playing music and saves/restores the currently played track.
 Exiting the game and downloading it again, the player hear the same music that you heard when you exit.
 Sounds generally indicate short-term effects, and the